-Within five years of an airport lease being granted by the Commonwealth for the airport site, or such longer period as approved by the Infrastructure Minister, the ALC will be required to submit for approval a full master plan to the Infrastructure Minister.
+Within five years of an airport lease being granted by the Commonwealth for the airport site, or such longer period as approved by the Minister for Infrastructure and Regional Development, the ALC will be required to submit for approval a full master plan to the Minister for Infrastructure and Regional Development.
 The Minister is able to refuse to approve a master plan which is not consistent with the Airport Plan.
 If approved, the master plan would replace Part 2 of the Airport Plan.
-All future development for the proposed airport must be consistent with the master plan and existing regulatory requirements contained in the Airports Act, including building approvals for all building works and public consultation and approval of major development plans for major airport developments, as defined in the Airports Act.
+All future development for the proposed airport must be consistent with the master plan and existing regulatory requirements contained in the Airports Act, including building approvals for all building works and public consultation and approval of major development plans for major developments, as defined in the Airports Act.